skyler-guha/rest-solace/README.rst

 ------------------------------------------------------------------

 * Add ability to specify host details separately for each message sending call.
-* Adding a fast API + unicorn based consumer server option.
-(Since fastAPI has more stability and better performance even if it has less features)
+* Adding a fast API + unicorn based consumer server option (Since fastAPI has more stability and better performance even if it has less features).
 * Adding support for more management APIs and adding the relevant docs.

 ..